juliuskrah/spring-profiles/README.md

 * [PostgreSQL][]
 * [MongoDB][]

 All profiles implement the interfaces in `com.jipasoft.repository` package using different strategies.
 Another use for the profiles is to prevent conflicting [bean][] definitions.
-Not all beans will be loaded together. e.g.
+With the profiles configured properly, not all beans will be loaded together. e.g.

 ```java
 package com.jipasoft.repository.mysql;